Chinese nuclear submarine sank during construction, US says – DW – 09/27/2024

 "We are not familiar with the situation you mentioned and currently have no information to provide," a Chinese embassy spokesperson in Washington said.

-The US official, who spoke on the condition of anonymity, said it was "not surprising" that China's navy would hide the sinking of the submarine.
+A US official, who spoke on the condition of anonymity, told Reuters it was "not surprising" that China's navy would hide the sinking of the submarine.

-"In addition to the obvious questions about training standards and equipment quality, the incident raises deeper questions about the PLA's internal accountability and oversight of China's defense industry — which has long been plagued by corruption," the official said, who used an acronym for the People's Liberation Army.
+"In addition to the obvious questions about training standards and equipment quality, the incident raises deeper questions about the PLA's internal accountability and oversight of China's defense industry — which has long been plagued by corruption," they added, using the acronym for the People's Liberation Army.

 mfi/zc (AP, Reuters)